 Students in the country’s top MBA programs pride themselves on their open-mindedness.
-This is, after all, what they’ve been sold: American business schools market their ability to train the kinds of broadly competent, intellectually receptive people that will help solve the problems of a global economy.
+This is, after all, what they’ve been sold: American business schools market their ability to train the kinds of broadly competent, intellectually receptive people who will help solve the problems of a global economy.

 But in truth, MBA programs are not the open forums advertised in admissions brochures.
 Behind this façade, they are ideological institutions committed to a strict blend of social liberalism and economic conservatism.
 Though this fusion may be the favorite of American elites—the kinds of people who might repeat that tired line “I’m socially liberal but fiscally conservative”—it takes a strange form in business school.
 Elite business schooling is tailored to promote two types of solutions to the big problems that arise in society: either greater innovation or freer markets.
 Proposals other than what’s essentially more business are brushed aside, or else patched over with a type of liberal politics that’s heavy on rhetorical flair but light on relevance outside privileged circles.